shub39/terminal-profile/README.md

-# Pixelgami's Terminal Profile for Fedora (or rpm based distributions Maybe?)
+# Pixegami's Terminal Profile for Fedora (or rpm based distributions Maybe?)

 ![terminal](./terminal_screenshot.png)

 This is my terminal profile for Fedora.
-Forked from Pixelgami's terminal-profile
+Forked from Pixegami's terminal-profile

 # Last Tested date
 Tested on Fedora 39 Workstation on a VM